d33tah/call-for-wpa3/README.md

 What's wrong with WPA2?
 ===

-WPA2 is fundamentally broken with KRAK
+WPA2 is fundamentally broken with KRACK
 ---

 They are several vulnerabilities in the Wi-Fi Protected Access II protocol that make it possible for attackers to eavesdrop Wi-Fi traffic passing between computers and access points.